Roy MacLeod: Early life

 Roy MacLeod studied history and biochemistry at Harvard University and was awarded the AB degree summa cum laude.

-From 1963 to 1966 he studied the history of science at Cambridge University as a Fulbright Fellow, and was awarded the PhD in history in 1967.
+From 1963 to 1966 he studied history and the history of science at Cambridge University as a Fulbright Scholar, and was awarded the PhD in history in 1967.

 Career

-MacLeod was appointed to the first junior research fellowship in History at Churchill College, Cambridge in 1966, a position he held until 1970.
+MacLeod was appointed to the first Junior Research Fellowship in History at Churchill College, Cambridge in 1966, a position he held until 1970.
 Whilst at Cambridge, he was invited to a visiting chair in Victorian Studies at Indiana University in Bloomington, where he introduced students to Darwinian studies and the history of the scientific movement in 19th century England.
 In 1966, following an invitation from Asa Briggs, he was appointed a Research Fellow in Social Sciences at the new University of Sussex, where he soon became a founding Fellow of the new Science Policy Research Unit (SPRU).
 In 1970, he was appointed foundation Reader in the History and Philosophy of Science at Sussex, where he established a new subject group in the History and Social Studies of Science (HSSS).

-In 1971, MacLeod launched at HSSS one of the first graduate degrees in 'Science Studies' in England, which, by 1979, had graduated over 100 students - and co-founded the academic journal Social Studies of Science, focused on the history, politics and sociology of science and technology.
-Today among the most cited journals in the field, MacLeod served as co-editor, with David Edge of Edinburgh, for the next 21 years, standing down in 1992.
+In 1971, MacLeod launched at HSSS one of the first graduate degrees in 'Science Studies' in England, which, by 1979, had graduated over 100 students - and co-founded the academic journal Social Studies of Science, which focused on the history, politics and sociology of science and technology, and is today among the most cited journals in the field.
+MacLeod served as co-editor, with David Edge of Edinburgh, for the next 21 years, standing down in 1992.

-Also in 1971, he was appointed a Directeur d'Etudes Associé at the École des Hautes Ḗtudes en Sciences Sociales in Paris, and with Gerard Lemaine, Clemens Heller, worked at the Maison des Sciences de l'Homme.
+Also in 1971, he was appointed a Directeur d'Etudes Associé at the École des Hautes Ḗtudes en Sciences Sociales in Paris, and, with Gerard Lemaine, and Clemens Heller, worked at the Maison des Sciences de l'Homme.
 There, he co-founded Project PAREX (Paris-Sussex) for the collaborative study of the history and sociology of science in Europe.
-In 1973–74, he served as a visiting professor of Science and Society at the Free University in Amsterdam, and established a network of scholars that, by the 1980s, helped form the European Association for the Study of Science and Technology.
-MacLeod was a visiting fellow at the Charles Warren Centre for studies in American History at Harvard University in 1976–77, where he wrote on the relation between science, the "research ideal", and the social role of the American University.
+In 1973–74, he served as a visiting professor of Science and Society at the Free University in Amsterdam, and established a network of scholars that, by the 1980s, helped to form the European Association for the Study of Science and Technology.
+In 1976–77, MacLeod was a visiting fellow at the Charles Warren Center for studies in American History at Harvard University, where he wrote on the relation between science, the "research ideal", and the history of universities in America.